 15 gin : 1 vermouth = Montgomery's Dry Martini

-only gin with no vermouth = Churchill Martini
+only gin : no vermouth = Churchill Martini

 The earliest Martini recipes were a mix of gin and vermouth but they also called for dashes of curaçao and orange bitters.
 While curaçao has disappeared from the now Dry Martini the use of bitters has endured, particularly in high-end bars.

 Inevitably some people like to take something as clean and cleansing as a Martini and make it "Dirty" with the addition of olive brine.
-The success of Dirty Martinis lies in what olive brine you use and with this in mind perhaps consider using Dirty Sue.
+The success of Dirty Martinis lies in what olive brine you use and with this in mind perhaps consider using Dirty Sue or olive bitters.

-As the kitchen and bar have come closer together over recent decades, and with this interaction so the practice of seasoning cocktails with a pinch of salt or dash or two of saline solution has emerged.
+The gap between kitchen and bar has narrowed over recent decades, and with this interaction so the practice of seasoning cocktails with a pinch of salt or dash or two of saline solution has emerged.
 The Martini has not escaped.

 Dirty Martini - a gin martini with olive brine.

 Filthy Dirty Martini - a regular gin martini with both lime juice and olive brine.

 Onion Ring Martini - a sake martini with muddled onion rings, orange bitters and sugar syrup.

 Salty Martini - fino sherry and caper brine add a touch of saltiness to this Martini.

 Smoky Martini - a dry martini with a splash of Islay whisky.